OneMoreSummer/academic-kickstart/content/post/age-is-a-protected-characteristic-ecb-edi-training/index.md

 Every year the ECB hold an event for Regional U15s.
 This **arrangement** forms the first stage of the ECB international pathway.
 The ECB has a **rule** that players are only allowed to play if they are 14 or under on the 31st August of the previous year.
 This is a chosen cut-off date.

 If you are born in the first three months of this administrative year (i.e. September, October and November) you are **4x more likely** to be selected for the Regional U15s than if you are born at the end of the administrative year (June, July & August) (Kelly et al, 2021).
-This, to me, seems like **a particular disadvantage** and **treating someone less favourably because of their age**.
+This seems like **a particular disadvantage** and **treating someone less favourably because of their age**.
 These figures are known and quoted by the ECB yet they have a **policy** of ignoring them.

 Is this therefore unlawful?
 Is it, at the very least, a breach of the ECB Anti-Discrimination Code (2022)?